 - 1. Turn battery selector to "2" Start Batteries. - 2.
 GEAR SHIFT in neutral. - 3.
 THROTTLE should be just above the idle position. - 4.
 Make sure the STOP SOL (Stop Solenoid) switch is ON - 5.
 Turn the STBD POWER switch ON.
 You should hear a loud buzzing noise.
 This is the low oil pressure alarm and will sound until the oil pressure comes up. - 6.
 Press the STBD STARTING button.
 You may need to add a little throttle to get the engine started.
 After a few seconds the buzzer should stop, indicating the oil pressure is normal.
 If it does NOT stop, turn off the engine by holding the STOPPING button.
 Determine why the buzzer did not stop.
 See NOTE below. - 7.
 Turn the PORT POWER switch ON. - 8.
 Press the PORT STARTING button and again note the buzzer. - 9.
-Once the engines have started, turn battery selector back to "1" House. - 10.If the engines will not start from the Start Batteries, move the selector to "ALL" and try starting again. - 11.
-The only time the Battery Selector should be in the "2" Start Batteries position is during staring of the engines.
+Once the engines have started, turn battery selector back to "ALL".